0x1bdat/quorum-dev-quickstart/README.md

 ## Prerequisites

-To run these tutorials, you must have the following installed:
+To run these tools, you must have the following installed:

 - [Docker and Docker-compose](https://docs.docker.com/compose/install/)